-- 200. Which situation would most likely cause a nation's production possibilities curve to shift inward? - A. the construction of more capital goods - B. a decrease in discrimination based on race - C. an increase in the number of skilled immigrant workers - D. the destruction from bombing and warfare in a losing military conflict
+A. the construction of more capital goods

+- B. a decrease in discrimination based on race - C. an increase in the number of skilled immigrant workers - D. the destruction from bombing and warfare in a losing military conflict

-Learning Objective: 01-08 Explain how economic growth and international trade increase consumption possibilities.
+Learning Objective: 01-07 Economic growth; present choices; and future possibilities

-- 201. All of the following could immediately or eventually lead to an inward shift of a nation's production possibilities curve, except: - A. an increase in the amount of discrimination. - B. a decline in the birth rate. - C. an increase in the average skill level of all occupational groups. - D. depletion and reduced availability of major energy resources.
+- 178. All of the following could immediately or eventually lead to an inward shift of a nation's production possibilities curve, except: - A. an increase in the amount of discrimination. - B. a decline in the birth rate. - C. an increase in the average skill level of all occupational groups. - D. depletion and reduced availability of major energy resources.